Any violation of continuity, logic, physics, or common sense is permissible if the result gets enough of a laugh.

 But, mostly, it's really, really funny.

-Red Dwarf has briefly Flanderized Holly's senility for a joke multiple times, with the extreme being "White Hole" (in which (s)he was counting by banging her head on the screen).
+They briefly Flanderized Holly's senility for a joke multiple times, with the extreme being "White Hole" (in which (s)he was counting by banging her head on the screen).
 However, (s)he is shown to be much more lucid (if not necessarily brilliant) in other episodes, notably in "Queeg" with a well-planned hoax based on the idiot-perception and in "Back to Reality" when (s)he saves the entire crew.
 Also, "White Hole" itself establishes that the ship's power generation requires her input, making you wonder why something hasn't exploded yet.

 Perhaps the flaw of the final two series where whole scenes seem to have been tacked on mainly for laughs.
 The most glaring are the tap dancing shuttle craft scene and the Tyrannosaurus rex, (of course) eating a giant curry.
 Pretty base stuff by the series previous standards and not helped by some not-very-convincing CGI.